notesbytom/notesbytom/windows/registerdns_failures.md

 ## Test Commands with Error Messages

 Command-prompt and PowerShell test commands with associated error messages and comments.
+These commands require UAC Privilege Elevation (run-as-administrator).

 * `ipconfig /registerdns`
   * ERROR: `Registration of DNS records failed: The service has not been started.`